aryacodecraft/loan-approval-model/README.md

    python src/predictor.py
    ```

+## Model Update: XGBoost Classifier

+The model has been updated from a Decision Tree Classifier to an **XGBoost Classifier**.
+XGBoost is a powerful ensemble method that builds multiple trees sequentially, where each new tree corrects errors made by the previous ones.
+This approach leads to improved predictive performance.

+### Improvements:
+- **Accuracy increased**: The model's accuracy improved from **73.96%** (Decision Tree) to **80.21%** (XGBoost).
+- **Precision metric added**: In addition to accuracy, the model now reports precision, providing a more comprehensive evaluation of its performance.

+XGBoost was chosen because it effectively corrects errors from previous trees, resulting in higher accuracy and robustness compared to a single decision tree.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.